-With over 890 restaurants across the UK, KFC is one of the country’s most popular fast-food chains.
-Like all other restaurants, KFC is legally obliged to ensure the health and safety of its customers and staff.
+Fast-food restaurants are legally obliged to ensure the health and safety of their customers and staff.
 There are a number of health and safety responsibilities it must comply with.

 When it fails to do so, injury or illness can occur.
-In some cases, this can result in the chain finding itself liable to KFC injury compensation claims.
-If KFC or its employees are negligent towards their duty of care and this leads to injury, victims of KFC accidents can claim compensation.
+In some cases, this can result in fast-food restaurants finding themselves liable to injury compensation claims.
+If a fast-food restaurant or its employees are negligent towards their duty of care and this leads to injury, victims of accidents can claim compensation.

-Contact our expert lawyers to learn more about claims against KFC
+Contact our experts to learn more about claims against KFC

 Accidents in KFC

-KFC has a duty of care to its customers and there are regulations in place to protect diners from injury.
-KFC should take measures to reduce the risk of an accident occurring.
-If there are any hazards in its restaurants, the KFC should work to prevent customers from coming in contact with these hazards.
-It should also ensure that its restaurants are properly maintained and fit for purpose.
+Any fast-food restaurant has a duty of care to its customers and there are regulations in place to protect diners from injury.
+Fast-food restaurants should take measures to reduce the risk of an accident occurring.

-If KFC has failed in its duty to keep you safe while you are visiting one its restaurants and you become injured as a result, you may be entitled to take legal action and to make a compensation claim.
+If a fast-food restaurant has failed in its duty to keep you safe while you are visiting one of its restaurants and you become injured as a result, you may be entitled to take legal action and make a compensation claim.

 Common types of accidents at KFC

-There are a number of different kinds of accidents that might occur at KFC involving customer or members of staff.
+There are a number of different kinds of accidents that might occur at fast-food restaurants involving customers or members of staff.
 These include: